learning-software-engineering/learning-software-engineering.github.io/Topics/Development_Process/QA_testing.md

 ## Automated testing

 Automated testing is an important part of QA testing, that involves engineers writing test scripts, and running them to get test results.
-Since the test scripts can be reused, it's extremely suitable for conducting tests repeatedly over many iterations of a product.
-Sometimes, there is a dedicated QA team that writes automated tests.
-Sometimes, the software development team will do the work.
+Here are some reasons that made automated testing a critical part of QA:

+- Automated tests can be run very quickly in a great amount.
+- Automated tests can be run every time the repository is updated (integrated into the CI/CD pipeline).
+- Automated tests can be written by software developers, instead of professional testers.

+Since automated tests can be written by either professional QA testers or software developers, both practices are common in the industry.

 Detailed information about automated testing can be found on [this page](./Automated_Testing.md).